Dasabuvir, Ombitasvir, Paritaprevir, and Ritonavirpronounced as (da sa' bue vir) (om bit' as vir) (par'' I ta' pre vir) (ri toe' na vir)

 - muscle spasms

 Some side effects can be serious.
-If you experience any of these symptoms, call your doctor immediately
+If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately

 - reddening of the skin